tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

 [//]: # The first unknown BB<sub>TM</sub> is at 5 states, while the first unknown BB<sub>λ</sub> is at 37 bits.

-The growth rates of the two BB functions may be compared by how quickly they exceed that most famout of large numbers: Graham's number.
+The growth rates of the two BB functions may be compared by how quickly they exceed that most famous of large numbers: Graham's number.
 The current best effort for BB<sub>TM</sub>, after many rounds of optimization, is [stuck at 16 states](https://googology.fandom.com/wiki/Busy_beaver_function#Small_values), weighing in at over 16\*2\*(2+4) = 192 bits.
 That compares rather unfavorably with our 63 bits.